rmariano/itarch/posts/a-first-look-at-descriptors.rst

 ``count_<name>``, cannot be modified, and those only correspond to the count of attribute ``<name>``.

 There may be several ways to address this problem.
 One way could be overriding :code:`__setattr__()`.
-Another option, could be by the means of properties (getters and setters) for each attribute we want to track, but that will lead to some repetition.
+Another option, could be by the means of properties (getters and setters) for each attribute we want to track.
 Or, we can use descriptors.

-Both properties, and ``__getattr__()`` might be subject to the problem of code repetition.
-Their logic should be repeated for several different properties, unless a property function builder is created (in order to reuse the logic of the property across several variables), or a ``mixin`` class would be required if we want to reuse the logic on the ``__getattr__()``.
-Both options seem rather convoluted.
+Both the properties, and :code:`__setattr__()` approaches, might be subject to code repetition.
+Their logic should be repeated for several different properties, unless a property function builder is created (in order to reuse the logic of the property across several variables).
+As per the :code:`__setattr__()` strategy, if we need to use this logic in multiple classes we would have to come up with some sort of ``mixin`` class, in order to achieve it, and if one of the classes already overrides this method, things might get overcomplicated.

+These two options seem rather convoluted.
 Descriptors it is, then.

 .. listing:: descriptors0_set0.py python